 Sean’s Tip: Personally, I budget 2 to 4 hours for the gardens alone if the weather is nice.
 If you are going with the kids, bring a stroller and plan to get a meal on the grounds.
 Try not to rush through the experience, and it will become a positive and long-lasting memory for you and your travel companions.

-4. The Benefits of Guided Tours of Versailles
+4. The Benefits of Guided Versailles Tours

-Like any museum, there is only so much you can do on your own.
+Can you go to Versailles on your own?
+Yes.
+However, like any museum, there is only so much you can do on your own.
 Tour guides spend years of their lives learning about and understanding historically rich monuments like Versailles in hopes of creating more memorable tour experiences for visitors.

 We recommend a tour of Versailles when possible and believe our tours are the best in Paris.
 Our customer reviews back up that claim!